 Reinforcement Learning Algorithms#

-In the chapter Reinforcement Learning Overview we got a general overview of how RL is implemented for a multi-agent setting in Assume.
+In the chapter Introduction to Reinforcement Learning we got a general overview of how RL is implemented for a multi-agent setting in Assume.
 If you want to apply these RL algorithms to a new problem, you do not necessarily need to understand how the RL algorithms work in detail.
 All that is needed is to adapt the bidding strategies, which is covered in the tutorial.
 However, for the interested reader, we will give a brief overview of the RL algorithms used in Assume.
 We start with the learning role, which is the core of the learning implementation.

 The Learning Role#